FHNW-INT/Pizzeria_Reference_Project/README.md

 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))
 3. Run the PizzaRP main available at PizzaApplication.java on your own codespace.
 4. Set your app with a public port, see the guide at [link](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
-5. Create an own Budibase app, you can export/import the existing Pizzerua app.
+5. Create an own Budibase app, you can export/import the existing Pizzeria app.
 Guide available at [link](https://docs.budibase.com/docs/export-and-import-apps).
 6. Update the pizzeria URL in the datasource and publish your app.

 ## Project Management